5th (Dumfries & Galloway) Battalion, King's Own Scottish Borderers in the Great War

 How you can help

 If anyone has photographs or information relating to any man thought to have served with the 5th (Dumfries & Galloway) Battalion, King's Own Scottish Borderers during WW1, then please use the contact form to get in touch.
-Please note that these projects are not limited to those who died; information on all men and women who served will be very much appreciated.
+Please note that this projects is not limited to those who died; information on all men who served with the battalion will be very much appreciated.